marcgispert11/marcgispert11/README.md

 ## Hi this is Marc 👋
 #  🔭 For the moment, im studing cybersecurity at Enti UB.
-I'm also learning Python.
+# I'm also learning on my own, using docs.github.com.
+# 📫 You can contact me here: marc.gispert@enti.cat
 # Here you can find all my projects.
 Most of them are school assignments.

 ![clarence](https://github.com/user-attachments/assets/53a3980b-48d1-4365-b3ab-f6e6238635c8)